liquidctl/liquidctl/docs/aquacomputer-d5next-guide.md

 └── +12V voltage          12.06  V
 ```

+_Changed in 1.12.0: read virtual temperature sensors as well._

 ## Programming the fan speeds

 Currently, the pump and optionally connected fan can be set to a fixed duty cycle, ranging from 0-100%.